elit0451/Database-comparison/README.md

 </br>

-To be able to run it you once again will need Python, and if you are running them within your computer (not through the following docker command) be sure to install the following packages for **python**, **mysql-connector-python** and **neo4j**.
+To be able to run it you once again will need Python, and if you are running them within your computer (not through the following docker command) be sure to install the following packages for Python: **mysql-connector-python** and **neo4j**.

 These can normally be installed through the following commands: